Instructions on the submission of papers to Information Research

-9. Plagiarism.
+12. Plagiarism.
 Papers are checked for evidence of plagiarism.
 If such evidence is found the paper is rejected and no further submissions will be accepted.
 If you are unsure what is meant by plagiarism read the Wikipedia article; also there are services such as WriteCheck, which, for a fee, will check your paper for evidence of plagiarism.
 Also, many universities now use plagiarism checking software to check the work of students: use such software on your own paper, to ensure that it will be acceptable.

 B. Citations and references

-The journal follows the practice recommended by the Publication manual of the American Psychological Association, 6th ed., with the exceptions noted below.
-The exceptions are necessary in part because the APA Manual adopts a very US-centred perspective, and partly because the use of internal hyperlinks by the journal renders some distinctions unnecessary, and partly, especially in the case of conference papers, presentations, and proceedings, the APA recommendations are rather confused..
+The journal follows the practice recommended by the Publication manual of the American Psychological Association, 7th ed., with the exceptions noted below.
+The exceptions are necessary in part because the APA Manual is very US-centred, and partly because the use of internal hyperlinks by the journal renders some distinctions unnecessary, and partly, especially in the case of conference papers, presentations, and proceedings, the APA recommendations are rather confused..

 Useful guidance on the APA rules can be found on a number of Websites, that of Purdue University's Online Writing Lab is particularly good.
 Note, however, that this site uses the ampersand to connect authors' names in the citation – this is not the recommended form, APA and the journal use 'and'.
 The use of the ampersand is restricted to the reference list.
 Further information is given below.